Ironing the wash/laundry before electric irons and steam irons

 As the whole of the iron got heated, not just the bottom surface, it had to be placed where it couldn't cause burning while the clothes etc were being positioned.
-My mother always used a bar of Sunlight soap which she placed the iron on.
+My mother always used a bar of household soap which she placed the iron on.
 The soap apparently made the iron glide more easily while also keeping the intense heat of the iron off the old sheet.

-There were of course proper iron stands, as shown in photos, but the Sunlight soap served its purpose well.
+There were of course shop-bought iron stands, as shown in photos, but a bar of Sunlight soap served the purpose well.

-As the irons got really hot, the iron handles did too.
+As the irons got really hot, the iron handle, being cast iron, did too.
 So a cloth had to be wrapped round the handles while the irons were used.

 Wooden handles did not get hot so quickly, but a cloth was still useful to wipe away any soot that found its way onto the iron from the burning coals.